shakebugs/shake-docs/docs/react/quick-facts.md

 ![Quick facts screen](../assets/quick_facts_screen.png)

 ## Set quick facts
-To set the Quick facts, call the `Shake.setQuickFacts()` method passing your Quick facts as String containing data you want to receive on your web Dashboard.
+To set the Quick facts, call the `Shake.setQuickFacts()` method passing your Quick facts as text containing data you want to receive on your web Dashboard.
 Be careful only to call it once, since any subsequent calls will override the former ones.